-As Principal Chief of the Cherokee Nation, I write to you today to express my strong opposition to House Joint Resolution 138 that would extend state recognition to the Wolf Creek Cherokee Tribe of Virginia.
+As Principal Chief of the Cherokee Nation, I write to you today to express my strong opposition to House Joint Resolution 559 that would extend state recognition to the Wolf Creek Cherokee Tribe of Virginia.
 The Cherokee Nation maintains a historic and continual government-to-government relationship with the United States.
-Since time immemorial, the Cherokee Nation has exercised the sovereign rights of self-government on behalf of the Cherokee people, and today, we are more than 400,000 citizens strong and span 7,000 square miles in northeastern Oklahoma.
-I have submitted a request to testify virtually to the Rules Committee meeting occurring today to address this important issue and I look forward to providing these comments.
+Since time immemorial, the Cherokee Nation has exercised the sovereign rights of self-government on behalf of the Cherokee people, and today, we are more than 440,000 citizens strong and span 7,000 square miles in northeastern Oklahoma.
+This committee tabled this resolution last session and I urge the Committee to not provide this resolution a hearing or table indefinitely.